timdewhirst/util/README.md

   * if a callback has been registered: invokes the callback with an rvalue reference tcp_socket to the client
   * if a callback has not been registered: write a short message to the client, and closes the connection

-The two classes allow for simple client/server communication:
+The two classes allow for simple client/server communication e.g. a trivial client:

 ```c++
 #include <string>